jomartinez27/picturepixel/README.md

 [Live Demo](https://picturepixel.herokuapp.com/#/)

 ## About
 PicturePixel is a site where users can upload pixel images with other users.
-On login users are sent to home feed, where all images appear but they can click other users usernames and checkout their profile and respective images.
+On login users are sent to home feed where all images appear.
+They then can click other users usernames and be redirected to that user's profile.

 ## Technology Used
 * Ruby on Rails for backend